AdobeDocs/commerce-php/src/pages/development/payments-integrations/payment-gateway/payment-gateway-structure.md

 ---
 title: Payment provider gateway structure
-description: Structural overview of the basic components of the Adobe Commerce payment provider gateway
+description: This is a structural overview of the basic components of the Adobe Commerce payment provider gateway.
 ---

 # Payment provider gateway structure